The Report of the Conference on the School of Foreign Service

 Registration in the fall of 1951 was his undoing

-and he was given twenty-four hours to get out of Georgetown
+and he was given twenty-four hours to leave Georgetown

 after he singularly botched afairs.